-The case manager collaborates with the Member and any additional participants as directed by the Member to develop an ICP that includes recommended interventions from the Member's ICT as applicable.
-ICP interventions include the appropriate information to address medical and psychosocial needs and/or barriers to accessing care, care coordination to address Member's health care goals, health education to support self-management goals, and a statement of expected outcomes.
-Jointly, the case manager, and the Member/authorized representative(s) are responsible for implementing the plan of care.
-Additionally, the case manager:
+The care manager collaborates with the Member and any additional participants as directed by the Member to develop an ICP that includes recommended interventions from the Member's ICT, as applicable.
+The ICP includes interventions care coordination tasks to address Member's health care goals, health education to support self-management goals, and a statement of expected outcomes.
+Jointly, the care manager, and the Member/authorized representative(s) are responsible for implementing the plan of care.
+Additionally, the care manager:

-- Assesses the Member to determine if the Member's needs warrant care management. - Monitors and communicates the progress of the implemented ICP to the Member's ICT, as Member needs warrant.

-- Serves as a coordinator and resource to the Member, their representative and ICT participants throughout the implementation of the ICP and revises the ICP as suggested and needed. - Coordinates appropriate education and encourages the Member's role in self-management. - Monitors progress toward the Member's achievement of ICP goals in order to determine an appropriate time for the Member's graduation from the ICM program.
+- Assesses the Member to determine if the Member's needs warrant care management. - Monitors and communicates the progress of the implemented ICP to the Member's ICT, as Member needs warrant. - Serves as a coordinator and resource to the Member, their representative and ICT participants throughout the implementation of the ICP and revises the plan as suggested and needed. - Coordinates appropriate education and encourages the Member's role in self-management. - Monitors progress toward the Member's achievement of ICP goals in order to determine an appropriate time for the Member's graduation from the ICM program.

-Health management
+Health Management